Glossary

 An interest rate that changes periodically in relation to an index.

-A document signed by the borrower's employer that verifies the borrower's position and salary.
+A document signed by the borrower's employer that verifies the borrower's position, salary, and other information.

 VOD